jgertm/minesweeper/README.md

 # minesweeper

-add description of minesweeper here
+Implementation of the classic game 'minesweeper' in Haskell.